SpeakUP Academy

 What does the suffix -worn mean in English?

-The suffix -worn damaged, exhausted, or diminished through prolonged exposure to or use of In Spanish it usually maps to desgastado por / agotado por.
+The suffix -worn describes something worn down by time or use: timeworn (worn by time) and careworn (worn out by worry).
+In Spanish it usually maps to desgastado por / agotado por.

 Can you give an example of a word with -worn?